Shelmith-Kariuki/rChambua/README.md

 And the released version from [CRAN](https://CRAN.R-project.org) with:

-Note: This package is not yet available on CRAN.
 ``` r
 install.packages("rChambua")
 ```
+_Note: This package is not yet available on CRAN._

 ## Example

+One of the datasets available in this package is Wfanyikazi.
+Wafanyikazi is the swahili name for "Employees".
+It is a simulated dataset that cotains basic information of employees in a certain compay.

-To read in the `Wafanyikazi` dataset, use the code below
+To read in the `Wafanyikazi` dataset, use the code below.

 ``` r
 library(rChambua)